 Belief is an important positive emotion that will help maximize your productivity.

 Belief in ourselves may be the most important sense we can have.

-If we believe in our ability to achieve our goals, we are more likely to be successful at them.
+If we believe in our ability to achieve our goals, we are more likely to succeed.

-There is truth is that we have to believe in ourselves if we expect others too.
+We have to believe in ourselves if we expect others to.

-Also, belief in ourselves, and in the ability for a project that we are leading to be successful can be contagious to the rest of the team.
+Also, belief in ourselves and the ability for a project that we lead to be successful can be contagious to the rest of the team.

-If they see that we believe it, there is a good chance they will start to as well.
+If they see we believe it, they will start to as well.